SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-3"></a>
-### Practice 3 : Differential expression analysis using EdgeR and DESeq2
+### Practice 2 : Statistical estimation of diversity using PhyloSeq R package
-<td>Practice3 will be performed in the Galaxy environment.</td>
+<td>Practice2 will be performed in the R environment.</td>
 * Run the EdgeR program for differential analysis - `edger`
 * Verify relevance of normalized expression values provided by EdgeR
 * Observe MDS plot of experimental conditions.
 Observe Smear plot.